adambala/speech-bubble-it/README.md

 # Speech Bubble It
-Speech Bubble It is a Python script that puts a speech bubble on an image
+Speech Bubble It is a Python script that puts a speech bubble on an image.

 ## About
 Online communication is accompanied by various jokes in the form of images (mostly memes).
 These also include speech bubbles.